Tonzang Township

 Tonzang Township (တွန်းဇံမြို့နယ်) is a township in Tedim District, Chin State of Myanmar.
-The 3,471.24-square-kilometre Tonzang Township is bordered by Tedim Township in the south, Kale Township of the Sagaing Division in the south-east, Tamu Township of the Sagaing Division in the north-east, the Indian state of Manipur in the north and the Indian state of Mizoram in the west.
+The 3,471.24-square-kilometre Tonzang Township is bordered by Tedim Township in the south, Kale Township of the Sagaing Division in the south-east, Tamu Township of the Sagaing Division in the north-east, the Indian states of Manipur in the north and Mizoram in the west.
+The township is primarily inhabited by Zomi and Zomi people.
+The capital of the township is Tonzang.

+History

+On 11-12 May 2024, amid the Myanmar civil war, the Tatmadaw launched airstrikes in Tonzang Township destroying homes, a Baptist church, and a Catholic church.

+On 3 April 2025, the Chin National Army (CNF/CNA) burned down around 80 homes in Nakzang village, Tonzang Township.

 Administrative divisions

 The capital city of Tonzang Township is Tonzang.

-Tonzang Township is divided in 32 regions called villages:
+Tonzang Township is divided into 32 regions called villages: